Sleitnick/luau-api/docs/_ref_auto_generated.md

 - `len`: String length

 Gets the string at the given stack index.
-If the value at the given index is not a string, then `def` is returned instead.
+If the value at the given index is nil or none, then `def` is returned instead.
+Otherwise, an error is thrown.

 ```cpp title="Example"
 int send_message(lua_State* L) {